 Windows are an important part of any home and can fill a number of roles.
 In addition to exposing a room to natural sunlight, they can be opened to let in fresh air movement.
 Depending on the purpose of the window and the aesthetic of the room, you may need a specific type of window.
 There are a number of window designs on the market that differ by functionality and style, so reviewing the basic types of windows can help you determine what may suit your needs.

 Casement – This window type is hinged on one side and can be opened toward the outside by turning a crank handle.
-Since this style is sealed on every edge when shut, it provides excellent noise reduction and prevents air leakage, while also allowing great ventilation when open.
+This type of window provides great security considering the crank handle is only on the inside.
+This makes it exceedingly difficult for those on the outside to open it.
+Since this style is sealed on every edge when shut, casement windows provide excellent noise reduction and prevent air leakage, while also allowing great ventilation when open.
 Be sure not to place these near a walkway, though, as they can impede traffic when the pane is open into the outside.

 Skylight – Installed on the ceiling, these windows can provide natural light in dark places such as the attic or a closet.
 Those referred to as roof windows cannot be opened, while some can open for ventilation.
 Some models can even include remote controls to adjust UV exposure or blinds.